 - 12" standard weight black vinyl

-- Vinyl is protected in a white paper dust sleeve inserted into a 2-panel generic jacket
+- Vinyl is protected in a black paper dust sleeve inserted into a 2-panel original art jacket with a matte finish